 There are no alternatives I know about – please let me know in the comments if you’ve found one!

 iPhone Photo Academy is a unique and well-rounded course for a niche that’s surprisingly large.
-Its price is much worth it if you have plans with doing photography on your iPhone.
+Its price is much worth it if you have plans to do photography on your iPhone.

-You’ll find everything in it that you’d find in an introductory course, but it’s all specialised for the iPhone’s camera, interface, features and handling.
+You’ll find everything in it that you’d find in an introductory course, but it’s all specialized for the iPhone’s camera, interface, features, and handling.
 Its production value, despite minor errors, is immense.
 In many aspects, this course is among the best out there.

 To standardise and compare our product reviews, we’ve decided to use a scored-based ranking system.
 To learn more about interpreting these numbers and how other courses measure, please visit our review roundup page here.